 § 56.431.
 Public information.

 (A) In addition to the notice requirements in this chapter, the Commission will, within 6 months of the effective date of a change to a regulation in this chapter, prepare a summary of the rights and responsibilities of the utility and its customers affected by the change.
 Summaries will be mailed by the utility to each customer of the utility affected by the change.
-These summaries, as well as a summary of the rights and responsibilities of the utility and its customers in accordance with this chapter, must SHALL be in writing, SHALL be reproduced by the utility, SHALL be displayed prominently, SHALL BE AVAILABLE ON THE UTILITY’S WEBSITE- IF THE COMPANY HAS ONE, and SHALL be available at all utility office locations open to the general public.
+These summaries, as well as a summary of the rights and responsibilities of the utility and its customers in accordance with this chapter, must SHALL be in writing, SHALL be reproduced by the utility, SHALL be displayed prominently, SHALL BE AVAILABLE ON THE UTILITY’S WEBSITE, IF THE COMPANY HAS ONE, and SHALL be available at all utility office locations open to the general public.
 This information shall be delivered or mailed to each new customer of the utility upon the commencement of service and shall be available at all times upon request.
 THE PUBLIC UTILITY SHALL INFORM NEW CUSTOMERS OF THE AVAILABILITY OF THIS INFORMATION AND DIRECT WHERE TO LOCATE IT ON THE UTILITY’S WEBSITE.
 THE UTILITY SHALL DELIVER OR MAIL A COPY UPON THE REQUEST OF A CUSTOMER OR APPLICANT.

 This section was revised to permit utilities to place their “rights and responsibilities” information on their website as opposed to having to mail hard copies to all new customers.
 This will save paper, printing, handling and postage costs.